 Before mine workers are allowed to begin work, a canine drug and alcohol substance detector checks the workers’ belongings to ensure they’re adhering to strict zero tolerance rules.
 According to a May 2016 article in Canadian Mining Journal entitled “Shaking Up Safety Culture,” the substance sniffing dog’s The safety culture of Canadian mines doesn’t stop here.
 Companies like De Beers offer incentive rewards which can be as high as 25% of salary.
 They also have peer-to-peer recognition program, where workers nominate each other as “unsung heroes” for following and promoting safe practices.
 With astonishingly sensitive nose quickly and thoroughly sniffed every box, bag, and person to make sure they were clean of alcohol or illicit drugs…they are among the leading innovations that companies are using to foster a paradigm shift in values and attitudes around health and safety in the mining industry.”

 As well as safety conscience, mine workers can also rely on information produced by safety companies such as Graphic Products, offering continuous improvement for the mining industry guide.
 The company also has a wealth of mining safety resources including articles on top 10 MSHA violations, maintaining that improving safety can be the result of being aware of the top MSHA violations and eliminating the causes of those violations.

 Helping Make Mining Safer

-Graphic Products’ lineup of PPE, including respiratory protection, hand protection, and feet protection defends against hazards common to mining operations.
+Graphic Products’ lineup of PPE, including premade respiratory protection signs, premade labels & signs for hand and foot protection helps to defend against hazards common to mining operations.
 While mining is becoming a safer industry in which to work, as evidenced by the U.S. decline in mining-related deaths as reported by MSHA, all eyes are on Canada to continue to lead the way for stricter safety protection.